sandeepa2919/simple-demo-new/README.md

-# simple-demo-new
+# Simple Example Repostory

-This is a sample demo Git training repository
+This is just an example  repository for training purposes